protocolguild/documentation/docs/3-smart-contract.md

 - the contract only accepts ETH and ERC-20s: **DO NOT SEND NFTs** (ERC-721s), they will not vest, cannot be split, and will be unrecoverable
 - funds sent here will vest for 1 year
 - **[0xSplits interface](https://app.0xsplits.xyz/accounts/0xF29Ff96aaEa6C9A1fBa851f74737f3c069d4f1a9/)** / [Etherscan](https://etherscan.io/address/0xF29Ff96aaEa6C9A1fBa851f74737f3c069d4f1a9)
-- Verify that the full address being sent to is 0xF29F…f1a9
+- Verify that the full address being sent to is 0xF29F…f1a9. in the future, there may be additional vesting contracts with different durations setup for the next iteration of the project
 - Note that there are two steps: depositing and starting the stream

 ### Split Contract